GoogleChrome/web.dev/src/site/content/en/learn/forms/internationalization/index.md

 Say you have a form where the user should fill in their name.
 How would you add the field to your form?

 You could add one field for the first name and one for the surname.
-However, some people have a single name, or don't use only a first name and surname—so how should they fill in the surname field?
+However, names are different around the world: for example, some people don't have a surname—so how should they fill in the surname field?

 To make it quick and easy to enter names—and to ensure everybody can enter their name, whatever the format—use a single form field for names wherever possible.